 All babies will have their own “team” of staff and equipment and there will also be a neonatologist at delivery to oversee the babies after they are out and watch for any complications.
 You may not get the quality skin to skin time right after delivery due to complications, and your need to concentrate on the delivery of the 2nd baby.

 Breast is best after delivery and moms of twins, in general, have twice the milk supply than that of a singleton.
 If your babies are in the NICU (often happens due to prematurity) start pumping early and increasing your supply.

 However, breastfeeding twins can be time intensive and you need to be sure that each is getting enough nutrition.
 I would highly recommend seeing a lactation consultant in the hospital and making an appointment to also see them once you’re home.

 Both parents (mom and dad) are at a higher incidence of having depression and anxiety after having twins — so be mindful of that as well!

 If you’re looking for breastfeeding help, I do share some of my favorite breastfeeding classes.

 Twins have been some of the happiest deliveries of my life, and also the scariest.
 Make sure to stay in touch with your doctor and listen to what they have to say.
 Ask questions, get answers, and stay informed!

 It is important that you find support if you are having twins.
 Talk to other moms of twins, and express your need for help to your family.
 Sometimes all you have to do is ask. 🙂

 Ok, now that we’ve gone over ALL of that (PHEW) — please consider checking this class that will simplify a lot of pregnancy for you.

-If you feel like you’re not quite ready for that full class, grab my free birth prep kit to get you started:
+If you feel like you’re not quite ready for that full class, grab my Free Beginning Prenatal Class to get you started: